elgetilab/elgetilab.github.io/content/people/julia/index.md

   url: https://twitter.com/julybel5
 ---

-Julia is currently finishing her master's degree in Bioengineering and Bioinformatics at Lomonosov Moscow State University under the supervision of Dr. Andrey Golovin.
+Julia joined the Elgeti Lab as a PhD student in the summer of 2023.
+She completed her master's degree in Bioengineering and Bioinformatics at Lomonosov Moscow State University under the supervision of Dr. Andrey Golovin.
 She has also worked as a bioinformatician at BostonGene and Lactocore Inc on projects related to the development of cancer therapies and peptidic drugs targeted towards GPCRs, respectively.
-Julia will join the Elgeti Lab as a PhD student in the summer of 2023.

 Julia's research interests include the biology of GPCRs with a particular focus on their medical applications, the exploration of biomacromolecules’ conformational dynamics, and the development of antibacterial peptides that can help address the growing issue of antibiotic resistance.